 What is less well known is that the benefits of breast milk go beyond standard nutrition.

 There are many uses for breastmilk, both for children and adults, that help cure and relieve common ailments.
 This wonder substance is a great home remedy!

-Uses for Breast Milk Other than Feeding
+6 Uses for Breast Milk other than Feeding

-Clear up Acne
+1. Clear Up Acne